good clean fiction

 Here's a practical screening process:

-1. Check Goodreads reviews — Search the book's Goodreads reviews and use the site's search box within reviews for words like "clean," "language," "spice," or "content."
+1. Check Goodreads reviews.
+Search the book's Goodreads reviews and use the site's search box within reviews for words like "clean," "mild language," "no spice," or "no explicit content."
 Readers frequently note exactly what a book contains.

-3. Read the one-, two-, and three-star reviews — Critical reviews often reveal content that glowing reviews skip, which helps you catch anything that would bother you.
+2. Read the one-, two-, and three-star reviews.
+Critical reviews often reveal content that glowing reviews skip, which helps you catch anything that would bother you.

-5. Sample the first chapter — A free preview quickly reveals the author's tone and language.
+4. Sample the first chapter.
+A free preview quickly reveals the author's tone and language.

 This process takes a few minutes per book but spares you the frustration of abandoning a story halfway through.